 From A to Z: Pickleball Terms & Definitions

 We feel hesitant before starting any new game.
-Tons of questions pop up in our minds, such as whether should we know all the terms before getting into the game.
+Tons of questions pop up in our minds, such as should we know all the terms before getting into the game.
 Did I miss any terms?
 “Blah blah,”

 Obviously, as a newbie, You are unfamiliar with the game’s terminologies, phrases, and rules.
 You don’t need to be concerned since I’ll explain all you need to learn to play the game.